 Director: Sean Ellis, UK release date: 9 September

 Cillian Murphy and Jamie Dornan are soldiers parachuted into Nazi-occupied Czechoslovakia to assassinate SS General Reinhard Heydrich, the Reich's third in command (after Hitler and Himmler) and the architect of the Final Solution.
 On the face of it, Anthropoid - based on a true story - is a compelling and visceral war-time action thriller, but dig beneath the explosions and espionage, and you'll find a heartfelt paean to bravery and sacrifice.
-Powerful stuff.
+Powerful stuff.24.
+Sonita

 Director: Rokhsareh Ghaemmaghami, UK release date: 21 October